Haiti's Marathon History

 Dieudonné LaMothe (born 29 July 1954) is the first sportsperson from Haiti to take part in four Olympic Games.

-LaMothe again represented Haiti in the 5000 meters at the 1991 World Athletics Championship but failed to finish his qualifying heat.
+Despite these successes, challenges persisted.
+In 1991, LaMothe represented Haiti again in the 5000 meters at the World Athletics Championship but was unable to finish his qualifying heat.

 Refrence: http://en.wikipedia.org/wiki/Dieudonn%C3%A9_LaMothe – retrieved 2014-03-08